katydecorah/katydecorah.github.io/notes/_posts/2023-04-25-achalasia.md

 - no dairy and no eggs
 - sleeping on 3&Prime; wedge
 - sleeping on 7&Prime; wedge
-- spending $300 on an extremely uncomfortable heartburn pillow system
+- spending $300 on an uncomfortable heartburn pillow
-- not eating after 7 pm
+- not eating 3 hours before bed
 - staying upright for 3 hours after eating
 - no caffeine
 - every combination of heartburn medications
+- nasal sprays
+- muscle relaxers
 - taking a shot of apple cider vinegar before bed
 - acupuncture
-- DIY physical therapy
-- watching the Essential Oils episode of (Un)well on Netflix and realizing how people get to that point

 When all my experiments failed, I asked my doctor to repeat all the tests.
 The last (and worst) test proved that I have achalasia, a rare swallowing disorder that impairs the esophagus's ability to move food and liquid to the stomach.
 It was never heartburn.